 The total Maryland Wineries and Vineyards Tax Credit approved by Commerce may not exceed $500,000 for any calendar year.
 If the total amount of credits applied for by all businesses exceeds $500,000, the credits will be approved on a pro-rata basis.
 The excess credit may be carried forward for 15 years.

-Tax Year 2018 applications must be submitted electronically via the online portal by September 15, 2019.
+The application for Tax Year 2019 is available and must be submitted electronically by September 15, 2020.